 In a cybersecurity apprenticeship, the learning process is bifurcated into two primary components: theoretical comprehension and practical application.

 Theoretical Learning: This is the foundation of the apprenticeship, where learners delve into various cybersecurity principles, technologies, and processes.
 Learners may explore topics like securing network infrastructures, studying different types of Malware, short for malicious software, is software specifically designed to harm or exploit digital devices, networks, or services.
-It encompasses a broad range of harmful software types, including viruses, worms,..., learning about Threat intelligence in cybersecurity refers to organized, analyzed, and refined information about potential or current attacks on an organization.
-It provides insights into the tactics, techniques, and procedures (TTPs) used..., or understanding the legal and regulatory environment.
+It encompasses a broad range of harmful software types, including viruses, worms, trojans, ransomware, spyware, and adware.
+Once executed or activated, malware can steal, delete, or encrypt user data; monitor user activities; or facilitate unauthorized access to..., learning about Threat intelligence in cybersecurity refers to organized, analyzed, and refined information about potential or current attacks on an organization.
+It provides insights into the tactics, techniques, and procedures (TTPs) used by adversaries.
+By understanding these threats, organizations can better anticipate and mitigate potential cyber-attacks.
+This intelligence is often derived from a variety of sources, including..., or understanding the legal and regulatory environment.

 Practical Application: This is where the rubber meets the road.
 Apprentices typically work alongside seasoned professionals, applying the theoretical knowledge they’ve learned in a real-world environment.
 This could involve tasks like strengthening system defences, detecting and responding to cyber threats, or contributing to developing a cybersecurity policy for the company.